sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Knockout

-At 10th level you start to appreciate that the ìaliveî part of dead or alive takes more effort but usually pays better.
+At 10th level you start to appreciate that the √¨alive√Æ part of dead or alive takes more effort but usually pays better.
 Whenever you deal your favored ordnance damage to a creature while it is bloodied, it makes a Constitution saving throw against your maneuver DC.
 On a failed save the creature is knocked unconscious for 1 hour.
 A creature knocked unconscious in this way can repeat the saving throw when it takes damage or if another adjacent creature uses an action to wake it.
 Once a creature

 successfully saves against this feature it is immune to Knockout for the next 24 hours.